Murphydbuffalo/hyp/README.md

 the minimum detectable effect, or MDE.

 ### Minimum detectable effect (MDE)
 The smallest effect size you would care to detect.
 We don't want to run an experiment only to find out that our result, although statistically significant, is not large enough to deliver business value.

-*The level of power we calculate is for an effect size at least as large as our MDE.* So if 1% is the smallest effect size that matters to your business for a given experiment, and your power level is 80%, your experiment will have an 80% chance of detecting as significant a 1% effect.
+*The level of power we calculate is for an effect size at least as large as your MDE.* So if 1% is the smallest effect size that matters to your business for a given experiment, and your power level is 80%, your experiment will have an 80% chance of detecting a significant 1% effect.

-If you see a 2% effect it will be even more likely to be deemed significant.
+If you have a 2% effect size your power will be even higher than the level you specified for your MDE of 1%.

 ### Control conversion rate
 You must have existing data for or a reasonable estimate of the conversion rate